shreyaCG/Group04_SPRINT1_MPCC/README.md

 # Group04MPCC

-# The flow of our project is discribed below:-
+# The flow of our project is described below:-

 1) Run the Server with Ip address and port number
 2) Run the Client with Ip address and port number